ethical-haquer/Galaxy-Flasher/README.md

 ## Installation

 + First, make sure you have the above prerequisites.
-+ Download the latest "thor_gui-os-version.zip" file from [here](https://github.com/ethical-haquer/Thor_GUI/releases).
++ Download the latest "thor-gui-os-version.zip" file from [here](https://github.com/ethical-haquer/Thor_GUI/releases).
 + Once it's downloaded, extract it.
 + Then run: